-H01: There is no significant relationship between EED and EIT H02: There is no significant relationship between IEO and EIT H03: IEO does not moderates the relationship between EED and EIT
+H01: There is no significant relationship between EED and EIT

+H02: There is no significant relationship between IEO and EIT

+H03: IEO does not moderates the relationship between EED and EIT

-Conceptual of Entrepreneurial Intention (EI)
+Concept of Entrepreneurial Intention (EI)

-Intention is the cognitive state immediately prior to executing behaviour (Krueger, 2005).
+Commonly, intention is the cognitive state immediately prior to executing behaviour (Krueger, 2005).
 Thus, an entrepreneurial intention is concerned with the inclination of a person to start an entrepreneurial activity in the future (Davidson, 1995).
-It is a key determinant of the action of new venture creation, moderated by exogenous variables such as family background, position in one's family, parent(s) occupation, education and training (Bird & Jelinek, 1988).
+It is a key determinant of the action of new venture creation moderated by exogenous variables such as family background, position in one's family, parent(s) occupation, education and training (Bird & Jelinek, 1988).

-Thompson, (2009) defined entrepreneurial intention as "a self-acknowledged conviction by a person that they intend to set up a new business venture and consciously plan to do so at some point in the future".
+Thompson (2009) defined entrepreneurial intention as "a self-acknowledged conviction by a person that they intend to set up a new business venture and consciously plan to do so at some point in the future.
 Previous studies have indicated that entrepreneurial intention is a strong predictor of planned behaviour (Ajzen, 1991; Bird, 1988; Covin & Slevin, 1989).
 Pittaway & Cope (2007) suggested that more studies on entrepreneurial intention should be linked to employability in small and medium enterprises to provide a justification that is more than merely economical.
-That is why the Universities are being regarded as a source of technological development that is worthwhile to entrepreneurial activity (Shane, 2004).
-According to Bird (1988), intentionality is a state of mind directing a person's attention, which leads to experience and action in order to achieve something while entrepreneurial intention is a state of mind that people wish to create a new firm or a new value driver inside existing organizations (Bird & Jelinek, 1988).
-Intentionality therefore, acts as a force that propels entrepreneurial actions and behaviour.
+Universities are being regarded as a source of technological development that is worthwhile to entrepreneurial activity (Shane, 2004)

+According to Bird (1988); intentionality is a state of mind directing a person's attention, which leads to experience and action in order to achieve something.
+Entrepreneurial intention is a state of mind that people wish to create a new firm or a new value driver inside existing organizations.
+(Bird & Jelinek, 1988).
+Intentionality therefore acts as a force that propels entrepreneurial actions and behaviour.
 It gives direction to someone attention and determines experience one gets in life.

-Cooper & Dunkelberg (1986) indicated that various paths to achieving business ownership are relative to the background characteristics, motivations, attitudes and employment history of owner-managers, as well as the support they receive and the processes they employ to start a new business.
-They further reported that entrepreneurs who establish firms differ considerably from those promoted or hired.
-Moreover, those who inherit or purchased a firm fall between these two extremes.
+Cooper & Dunkelberg (1986) indicated that various paths to achieving business ownership are related to the background characteristics, motivations, attitudes and employment history of owner-managers, as well as the support they receive and the processes they employ to start a new business.
+Cooper & Dunkelberg (1986) further reported that entrepreneurs who establish firms differ considerably from those promoted or hired.
+Moreover, those who inherit or purchase a firm fall between these two extremes.

 Therefore, examining individuals' intention to be self-employed would offer a worthwhile bright idea for researchers to realize entrepreneurial stages and forecast entrepreneurship activities in an effective way by keying out forerunners of entrepreneurship intention (Davidsson, 1995; Kolvereid & Isaksen, 2006; Krueger, 2007; Liñán, 2004; Peterman & Kennedy, 2003).

-Till date, various studies have been conducted on entrepreneurial intentions however, the debate still continues on which, among these theories is comprehensive because their focus of study and attributes varies in one way or the other.
-For example, the psychological approach concentrated on some personality attributes/traits as determinant factors of intention to be self-employed, these include; risk taking, goal oriented, high need of achievement, internal focus of control, etc. (Bygrave, 1989; Ferreira et al., 2012).
-They all believed that to be an entrepreneur, an individual must possess certain psychological attributes.
-While the behavioural approach, on the other hand focuses on certain behaviours by joining intention with followed action (Ajzen, 1991).
-He argued that personal attitude, perceived behavioural control, as well as perceived feasibility are the determinants of intention to be self-employed.
+To date, various studies were conducted on entrepreneurial intentions.
+However, the debates still continue on which, among the theories is comprehensive because their focuses of study and attributes varies in one way or the other.
+For example, the psychological approach concentrated on some personality attributes/traits as determinant factors of intention to be self-employed, these include; risk taking, goal oriented, high need of achievement, internal focus of control, etc. (Bygrave, 1989; Ferreira, Raposo, Rodrigues, Dinis, & do Paço, 2012).
+They all believed that to be an entrepreneur an individual must possess certain psychological attributes.
+While the behavioural approach, on the other hand focus on certain behaviour by joining intention with followed the action (Ajzen, 1987, 1991).
+They argued that personal attitude, perceived behavioural control, as well as perceived feasibility are the determinants of intention to be self-employed (Kolvereid, 1996)